 summer reading programs to the children of Wichita.
 These programs aim to fight the "summer brain drain" that causes children to suffer a measurable reading loss over the summer break from school.
 Each year has a different theme; the theme for 2023 was All Together Now!
 Information about the 2024 program will be announced in spring 2024.

 Each November, libraries across the state observe Kansas Reads to Preschoolers Month, an event that promotes reading to children from birth through age 5.
 Parents, librarians, early childhood professionals, and caregivers are encouraged to read a chosen book.
 During this month, the Library serves thousands of preschoolers in Wichita through visits to schools and early childhood facilities.
-The selection for 2022 was Not a Box by Antoinette Portis.
+The selection for 2023 was My Heart Fills With Happiness by Monique Gray Smith.